lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 None of these messages are not acknowledged nor retransmitted.

 The sender uses the Sender-Abort when the MAX_ACK_REQUEST is reached.
-The receiver uses the Receiver-Abort when the Inactivity timer expires, or in the ACK-on-Error mode, SCHC ACK is lost and the sender transmits SCHC fragments of a new window.
+The receiver uses the Receiver-Abort when the Inactivity timer expires, or in the ACK-on-Error mode, SCHC ACK is lost and the sender transmits SCHC Fragments of a new window.
 Some other cases for Abort are explained in the {{FragModes}} or {{FSM}}.

 ~~~~